 I. Each exhibit must have the complete recipe and instructions attached with the entry card.
+Recipes must be from tested sources.
+The Extension Office has a list of sources and copies for check out.

-Recipes must be from 1995-present.
-Processing methods that will be disqualified include: open kettle canning, over canning, and sun canning.
+Processing methods that will be disqualified include open kettle canning, over canning, and sun canning.
 Homemade recipes or other untested recipes will be disqualified for safety reasons.
-Tested recipes sources available from the Extension Office.
+Tested recipe sources available from the Extension Office.
 CLASSES:

-348. Sweet spreads
+- 335. Sweet spreads

-- 349. Fruits, juices, tomatoes
+- 336. Fruits, juices, tomatoes

-- 350. Low acid vegetables
+- 337. Low acid vegetables

-- 351. Pickles and relishes
+- 338. Pickles and relishes

-- 352. Meats
+- 339. Meats

-353. Dried foods- must be in a small jar.
+- 340. Dried foods- must be in a small jar.
 Suggested amount: 1/3 to $\frac{1}{2}$ cup, or three or four pieces per exhibit.